-The Secret Garden, Frances Hodgson Burnett’s classic 20th century novel, tells the story of Mary Lennox, a girl relocated to England following the deaths of her parents.
-As she copes with her grief, she also faces ill health, loneliness and a slew of additional concerns that we now would recognize as major stressors.
+The Secret Garden, Frances Hodgson Burnett’s 20th century novel, tells the story of Mary Lennox, a girl who moves to England following the deaths of her parents.
+As she copes with her grief, she also faces ill health, loneliness and a ton of additional concerns that we now would recognize as major stressors.
 As you… read more

 Evidence suggests that the presence of plants in indoor environments can promote wellbeing.
 Schools and workplaces have found that the more plants people are exposed to in their offices and classrooms, the fewer sick days they take.
 That’s a total win-win.

 Over the past decade, studies have honed in on a particularly potent relationship booster: gratitude.
 More specifically, scientists have found that gratitude is an essential component in maintaining and promoting healthy romantic relationships.
 We’ll take a deeper dive into how you can use that knowledge to benefit your friendships, partnerships and other loved ones.

 For several of us, the holidays summon feelings of stress, irritability, fatigue, anxiety, and depression.
 A 2014 poll conducted by the Anxiety and Depression Association of America suggests that the majority of people feel more anxious or depressed at the holidays.